Blueprint

 This approach works well if you are not modularizing your router definition such that a single router focuses on a single aspect of the application.
 Instead, you have a single monolithic router that defines every route in your application.

 As you scale your application to contain routes for many facets of the application, you will find this approach becomes hard to maintain.
-Moreover, it will be hard to mount a router defined inside a Blueprint module since the mounted router may define more routes than you want to expose publicly from your Blueprint application.
+Moreover, it will be hard to defined inside a since the mounted router may define more routes than you want to expose publicly from your Blueprint application.

 The second approach is to modularize your routes across different routers.
 This approach, however, makes it hard to reuse parts of the routes path across different router definitions.
 To address this problem, you can place different routers that share common base paths in the same subdirectory structure.
 The names of the subdirectories will constitute the base paths for the routes defined in each router.